katharina-lang/rlhf/README.md

 Per data category (observation action pair, environment_reward, predicted_reward) we want an array.
 The indices between these should match.
 From the file `ppo.py` the function `collect_rollout_data` gets called in `main.py`.
 After the environment interaction and reward prediction `save_data` saves the data into arrays.
 The data is stacked first and and reshaped at the end.
 To make it easier to understand how the data is collected an example is provided.
-In the following example we have two environments and visualze the process for the observation action buffer.
+In the following example we have two environments and visualize the process for the observation action buffer.
 The observation space dimension is two and the action space dimension is one.
 Here two observation action pairs are collected (because of the two environments), and a pair consists of the concatenated observation and its action e.g. [1 2 3].
 The collected data looks like the following.